sumowll/BD4H-Bootcamp/web/hdfs-basic.md

 where `hdfs` is the HDFS utility program, `dfs` is the subcommand to handle basic HDFS operations,  `-mkdir` means you want to create a directory and the directory name is specified as `input`.
 Above commands actually create the `input` directory in your home directory in HDFS.
 Of course, you can create it to other place with absolute or relative path.

 ## Copy data in and out
-Suppose you followed previous instruction and created an directory named `input`, you can copy data from local file system to HDFS using `-put`.
+Suppose you followed previous instructions and created an directory named `input`, you can then copy data from local file system to HDFS using `-put`.
 For example,

 ```
 > cd ~/bigdata-bootcamp/data/